minond/acm/README.md

-available extensions are: `.ini`, `.json5`, `.json`, `.yaml`, and `.yml`. parsers for each of these extensions are located in `acm.prototype.parsers`. adding new properties to this object will add support for addition file extension.
+available extensions are: `.ini`, `.json5`, `.json`, `.yaml`, and `.yml`. parsers for each of these extensions are located in `acm.prototype.parsers`. adding new properties to this object will add support for addition file extension. property values should be functions that take a string, parse it, and return an object

 #### file merge fields